Mercantec-GHC/temperature-alarm/README.md

 `apt install libmosquitto-dev librabbitmq-dev libi2c-dev libgpiod-dev libcjson-dev`

 > [!NOTE]
+> The gpiod library must be below version 2.0.
+Debian Bookworm still distributes the old version of the library.

+> [!NOTE]
 > The RabbitMQ apt package is missing the header files - They can be copied from [here](https://github.com/alanxz/rabbitmq-c/tree/master/include/rabbitmq-c) into the `/usr/include/rabbitmq-c` folder

 Copy the source files onto the BeagleBone and run the following command to compile and run the code: